Lay3rLabs/WAVS-Claude-Template/README.md

 - Feel free to update [claude.md](/claude.md) for your specific purposes or if you run into regular errors.
 - Claude can sometimes try to over-engineer its fixes for errors.
 If you feel it is not being productive, delete the component, clear claude with `/clear`, and try again.
 You may need to adjust your prompt.
 - If you are building a complex component, it may be helpful to have Claude build a simple component first and then expand upon it.
 - Claude may try to fix warnings unnecessarily.
-You can Tell Claude to ignore minor warnings and any errors found in bindings.rs (it is auto-generated).
+You can tell Claude to ignore minor warnings and any errors found in bindings.rs (it is auto-generated).

 ### Prompting